f-dangel/einconv/README.md

 operations in PyTorch via `einsum`.
 You have full control and can easily make modifications to try out new ideas.

-### Disclaimer

-This package has the same name as [this](https://github.com/pfnet-research/einconv) Github repository which represented the starting point for our work.
-Our package goes beyond it by providing more routines and functionality for optimizing computations.
+**Disclaimer:** The package name is inspired by [this](https://github.com/pfnet-research/einconv) Github repository which represented the starting point for our work.

 ## Installation
 Install from PyPI via `pip`